Congetella a Fresh Mozzarella Type Cheese | Kefir-Leban a Fresh Sour-Curd Creamy Cheese

 Kefir-Straightjacket keeps good for at least one month refrigerated in a sealed container.
 If the dip is folded with a clean spatula on a weekly basis, it should keep good for 3 months.
 The latter will also convert a sour dip, into a milder, less sour dip over time due to the continual action of kefir yeasts, if an excessive sour kefir was used to prepare the initial Kefir-Leban.

 A mayonnaise substitute.

-It also makes a fantastic pizza topping [see below for pizza recipe]
+Delicious as a pizza topping [see below for pizza recipe]

-As a white sauce mixed with pasta... say no more with your mouth full of drool, please!
+Makes a wonderful white sauce mixed with pasta... say no more foow, with your mouth full of drool!

-On baked veggies... hmm-hmm it this ever so yummy.
+Dollupes over baked veggies... hmm-hmm it is so ever yummy.

 Among one of my favourite palette exciters is K-S with stir-fried mung bean sprouts and garlic, ginger, mirin and sesame oil on toasted kefir sourdough rye!
 A wealth-of-health snack, or meal-on-jet-skis-of-its-own-merit.

 Nut Kefir-Leban Dip Try 1/2 cup raw or lightly toasted almond, raw walnuts, macadamia, cashew, pumpkin or sunflower seed kernels ground to meal in the above recipe.
 For an extra healthy treat, try 3 Tbs linseed freshly ground to meal.
 This will thicken the dip.